 Life, people and what I experience.
-When we're on stage there is a joy that flows from us to the audience and they return the same emotion.
-Then there is also my mother.
-She died when I was seven years old, but she is still a presence in my head.
-Our album Nomvula was named after her.
+When we're on stage there is a joy that flows from us to the

 Do you compose your music to a certain style or market?

 No, it's just gut feel.
 Our music is from the heart and from what we experience.
 The band normally gets together and then we play music.
 A song starts with an idea, and then I will start singing and writing the lyrics.
 Some of the songs are written individually.
 We never know if the song will sell well.
 You can't write with that in mind, you have to follow your heart.